mre/workers/README.md

 // Do whatever else...

-// The cleaner is a tokio::task::JoinSet, which means: once it goes out of scope, it aborts all tasks.
+// You can manually stop the cleaner when needed: cleaner.stop();
-// Or you may want to stop it manually: cleaner.abort_all();
+// or just let it fall out of scope and be aborted automatically.
 ```

 ## Database Setup